cascadiajs/cascadiajs-2020/src/views/pages/content/watching-talks.md

 ---
-title: Listening to the talks
+title: How to Watch the Talks
 ---

 The live stream of talks will take place on here on our website.

 <div class="cta"><a href="/live">Tune-In to the Live Stream</a></div>

-We also encourage you to join the **#live** channel on [our Slack](https://join.slack.com/t/cascadiajs/shared_invite/enQtNzYzMzYxMTc0OTc5LWM0ZDZiZDc5MDgwMmFkODdlZTdiMGE3NjFhYTZmNWVkMWEwMDcxNWE0Nzg5YTcwOGQzZDk0Y2M3ZWRmN2QwNzU).
+We also encourage you to join the **#live** channel on [our Slack](https://join.slack.com/t/cascadiajs/shared_invite/zt-gxn6l31s-Grym6ikdMaTcNMe26iOUjw).
 That's where you will be able to hang out with fellow attendees and ask questions during the Q&A portion.

 For your convenience, we will also be displaying the Slack chat conversation on the website in read-only mode next to the live stream.